+Regulation of the metaphase-to-anaphase Transition

+Gijs van der Schot

+0493279

+Supervised by: Prof. Dr. G.J.P.L Kops

 Introduction

 The cell division cycle consists of a series of temporally and spacially regulated events.
-In eukaryotes, cell proliferation depends on the ubiquitin ligase (E3) activity of the Anaphase Promoting Complex / Cyclosome (APC/C).
+In many eukaryotes, cell proliferation depends on the ubiquitin ligase (E3) activity of the Anaphase Promoting Complex / Cyclosome (APC/C).
 APC/C is essential for the separation of the sister chromatids in anaphase, for the exiting of mitosis and the resulting division into two cells.
 During S-phase, APC/C is essential in the initiation of the steps leading to DNA replication.

 As all E3 ligases, APC/C performs its functions by assembling polyubiquitin chains on its substrate proteins, which targets them for destruction by the 26S proteasome.
 Destruction is mostly associated to inactivation of a protein or complex, but can also lead to the activation of a protein or complex.
-The most important examples of the former are the proteolysis of mitosis-specific Aurora kinases, Polo-like kinase-s (Plk1), mitotic A- and B-type cyclins, and interestingly Cdc20.
+The most important examples of the former are the proteolysis of mitosis-specific Aurora kinases, Polo-like kinase-s (Plk1), mitotic A- and B-type cyclins, and interestingly the critical co-activator of APC/C in mitosis Cdc20.
 The prominent examples of the latter are the destruction of securin, the inhibitor of separase, a protein that cleaves cohesion, and geminin, a protein that inactivates the replication factor CTD1.
 In this paper I will focus on the essential mitotic functioning of APC/C, including a detailed description of the current understanding of the factors regulating the functioning.

 The goal of mitosis is to take the duplicated DNA, condensed in chromosomes, and distribute them evenly, such that each daughter cell has a complete copy of the genome.
 Video microscopy has shown that the time taken for all chromosomes to bi-orient at the so called metaphase plate can vary considerably between cells, however, the interval between bi-orientation of the last chromosome (metaphase) and sister chromatid separation (anaphase) is relatively invariant.
-Crucially, cells rarely, , start sister chromatid separation while there still exist at least one chromosome that has not bi-oriented.
+Crucially, cells rarely, less than 1 in 100.000 divisions, start sister chromatid separation while there still exist at least one chromosome that has not bi-oriented.
 Furthermore, disassembly of microtubules by the addition of poisons such as nocodazole delays sister chromatid separation, as well as exit from the mitotic state, for many hours.
 This suggests that cells are capable of monitoring the attachment of kinetochores to microtubules and prevent activation of the APC/C and hence separase when kinetochores are unoccupied by microtubules.
 This surveillance mechanism is known as the spindle assembly checkpoint or SAC.
 Failure of the SAC results in aneuploidy, daughter cells having an incorrect number of chromosomes, resulting in malignancy and birth defects.
 Given the importance of the SAC process, it is understandable, as well as astonishing, that even one uncaptured chromosome pair can delay anaphase.

-Unattached kinetochores in prometaphase activate the SAC by triggering a pathway that ultimately inhibits APC/C. The effector of the SAC is the mitotic checkpoint complex (MCC), which binds directly to APC/C. The MCC, containing dc20 and three other SAC proteins, M2, BubR1 (Mad3 in yeast), and Bub3, binds to APC/C as a pseudosubstrate inhibitor.
+Unattached kinetochores in prometaphase activate the SAC by triggering a pathway that ultimately inhibits APC/C. The effector of the SAC is the mitotic checkpoint complex (MCC), which binds directly to APC/C. The MCC, containing Cdc20 and three other SAC proteins, Mad2, BubR1 (Mad3 in yeast), and Bub3, binds to APC/C as a pseudosubstrate inhibitor.

-Other SAC components include M1, the kinases Bub1, Aurora B, and Mps1.
+Other SAC components include Mad1, and the kinases Bub1, Aurora B, and Mps1.
 These proteins are required to amplify the SAC signal or the rate of SAC formation.
-Furthermore, R p31comet, MAPK, CDK1-cyclin-B, PLK, CENP-E, and dynein, together with dynein associated proteins as spindly, dynactin CLIP and LIS1 are identified to regulate the SAC in higher eukaryotes.
+Furthermore, Rod, ZW10, Zwilch (together in RZZ complex) p31comet, MAPK, CDK1-cyclin-B, PLK, CENP-E, and dynein, together with dynein associated proteins as spindly, dynactin CLIP and LIS1 are identified to regulate the SAC in higher eukaryotes.